Fire and rescue services

 Terrorism is a threat worldwide.

 Trekking can be dangerous.
-You're not allowed to trek alone.

 Plan carefully and use reputable trekking companies with professional guides.